 4. Fake Transaction

-Fake Transaction is an umbrella term for a wide range of online transaction frauds, which involves the creation of false or misleading transactions to deceive individuals or organizations.
+Fake Transaction is an umbrella term for a wide range of fraudulent online transaction, which involves the creation of false or misleading transactions to deceive individuals or organizations.
 This type of fraud is commonly used to manipulate financial records, steal money, or exploit system vulnerabilities.
 Categories of fake transactions include;

 5. Man-in-the-Middle (MitM) Attacks